Dasharo/presentations/partials/community_status/dug_11/dasharo_coreboot.md

 <!--

 We see quite a lot of interesting contribution.
-Firs of all massive nuvoton superio driver landed upstream thanks to Miczyg work.
+First of all massive nuvoton superio driver landed upstream thanks to Miczyg work.
 Congratulations.
 Miczyg also improve MSI as well as starting to upstream code for Turin.
 There is also not visible here statistics which we may consider in future which is OpenSIL